mwakeman1/Sacred2HMG/README.md

 Usage:

-Extract the .sector files from the sector zips, place the script in the same folder as the extracted files, and run from the command prompt.
+Extract the .sector files from the sector zips.

-Requirements:
+Set the directory to your .pak folder and click Generate Heightmap.

-Python and various dependencies (will be packaged later).
+Options are availble for blending between the sectors, as well as what should be generated.

 Bugs: